BerendKemper/emperjs/README.md

 <div>
     <h3><code>request.urlSearchParams</code></h3>
     <div>
         Property where the request's search parameters are placed in.
-The url search parameters are parsed by Node JS's build-in class <a target="_blank" href="https://nodejs.org/dist/latest/docs/api/url.html#class-urlsearchparams">URLSearchParams</a>.
-When the request has a path of <code>"/path/to/api?param1=aapje&amp;param2=01234&amp;param2=56789"</code> then the request.urlSearchParams.<a target="_blank" href="https://nodejs.org/dist/latest/docs/api/url.html#urlsearchparamsgetallname">getAll</a>("param2") would return <code>["01234", "56789"]</code>.
+The url search parameters are parsed by Node JS's build-in class <a href="https://nodejs.org/dist/latest/docs/api/url.html#class-urlsearchparams" target="_blank">URLSearchParams</a>.
+When the request has a path of <code>"/path/to/api?param1=aapje&amp;param2=01234&amp;param2=56789"</code> then the request.urlSearchParams.<a href="https://nodejs.org/dist/latest/docs/api/url.html#urlsearchparamsgetallname" target="_blank">getAll</a>("param2") would return <code>["01234", "56789"]</code>.
     </div>
 </div>